plantain-00/file-uploader-component/README.md

 + drag file(s) and drop to the component
 + click to choose file(s)
 + paste file from clipboard
++ just get the file object, or uploaded to server by `XMLHttpRequest`

 #### install